flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

 <!-- -->
 ```
 -   ksh93 optimizes builtins run from within a command substitution and
-    which have no redirections to run in the shell\'s process.
+    which have no redirections to run in the shell's process.
 Therefore
     the `printf -v` functionality can be closely matched by
     `var=$(printf ...)` without a big performance hit.